jhodor/lamp-task/README.md

 OpenStreetMap was chosen as the map provider because, unlike Google Maps, it does not require an API key, making it easier to deploy.

-It was possible to use `composer` to include `Symfony` or `Laravel` libraries in the backend.
-They allow using ORM to access the data objects and to parse the configuration file, but for a single object type it would probably be an overkill solution (KISS principle) so I decided to use plain PDO calls and make my own `.env` parser.
+It was possible to use `composer` to include `Symfony` or `Laravel` as object oriented libraries that provide MVC separation in the backend.
+They also allow using ORM classes to access the data objects that can parse the configuration file, but for a single object type (`location`) this would probably be an overkill solution (KISS principle).
+So I decided to just use simple PDO calls and write my own `.env` parser.